Almost three years ago the UK voted to leave the EU and the future for businesses still looks uncertain.

 10. Have your say

 You will receive monthly surveys asking for your views on key aspects of business life and current issues.
-Policy Voice enabled us to respond quickly to the result of the EU referendum with concerns of IoD members.
+Policy Voice enabled us to respond quickly to the result of the EU referendum with concerns of IoD members and was fundamental in ensuring a transition period is Government policy.
 Ensure your voice is heard by signing up now.

 © Institute of Directors.
 All rights reserved.